Geant4/geant4/examples/advanced/eRosita/README.txt

   If the environment variable G4WORKDIR and has been defined, an executable named eRosita will be generated in $G4WORKDIR/bin/$G4SYSTEM

-- To run the example interactively:
+- To run the example:

-  Do not forget to define the G4PIIDATA environment variable as appropriate to get access to the PIXE data library
+  Do not forget to define the G4PIIDATA environment variable as appropriate to get access to the PIXE data library (e.g. G4PII1.1)

-  To run without visualisation:
+  + To run without visualisation (batch mode):

-  $G4WORKDIR/bin/$G4SYSTEM/eRosita eRosita.in
+    Go to $G4WORKDIR/bin/$G4SYSTEM
+    Copy the file eRosita/eRosita.in to this directory.
+    The input file eRosita.in defines a simulation with 10000 protons of energy 100 MeV.
+    Start the simulation with: eRosita eRosita.in > eRosita.out

+    The resulting files eRosita.out and the ASCII output file TrackerPhotonEnergy.out are included in the example.
+Format and content of the output file are described below.

-  To run with visualisation:
+  + To run with visualisation:
+    Go to $G4WORKDIR/bin/$G4SYSTEM
-  Copy eRosita/vis.mac to $G4WORKDIR/bin/$G4SYSTEM
+    Copy eRosita/vis.mac to to this directory.
-  Then go to $G4WORKDIR/bin/$G4SYSTEM and run eRosita The main is written such that the example will automatically read the macro vis.mac when running in interactive mode.

-Description of output:
+    The macro file vis.mac calls the DAWN visualization driver to display the simulation of 100 protons with energy 100 MeV.

+    An ASCII output file TrackerPhotonEnergy.out is created.
+However, this file may be empty in case the first 100 protons do not produce any fluorescence photons that reach the tracker.